GasPROt/reportcybersec/report.md

 ![cme](images/cme.png)

 ### Attack 1A: SMB to SMB Relay Using Responder and NTLM Relay + SAM Dump
-This attack uses Responder and NTLM relay together.
+This attack uses the tools "Responder.py" and "ntlmrelayx.py" together.
 This approach relies on broadcast protocols in the network such as LLMNR or NBT-NS to convince a victim to connect to the attacker-controlled machine.
 In order for Responder and NTLM relay to work nicely together, we have to modify the Responder.conf file and disable the HTTP and SMB servers (as NTLM relay will be our SMB and HTTP server).
 Then launch responder:
 ```
-sudo python3 Responder.py -I enp0s3
+python3 Responder.py -I enp0s3
 ```
 In another terminal we’ll execute the "ntlmrelayx.py" tool from the “Impacket” suite to listen for incoming connections, relay the authentication to target server and execute a command on the target machine:
 ```